DanielChrobak/Python-Discord-Cryptocurrency-Bot/README.md

 ## Setup

 1. Clone this repository

-2. Install required dependencies:
+1. (Optional) Set up a python virtual environment: `python -m venv env`

+1. (Optional) Activate the environment: `. env/bin/activate`

+1. Install the code:
 ```
-pip install discord.py requests python-dotenv
+pip install .
 ```

-3. Create a `.env` file in the root directory with the following variables:
+1. Create a `.env` file in the root directory with the following variables:

 ```
 DISCORD_BOT_TOKEN=your_discord_bot_token